seankmartin/Simuran/README.md

 ## Requirements
 Listed in requirements.txt.
+Just in case version conflicts come up, the last known set of working packages is in frozen.txt

 ## Ideas
 Interface with other programs such as SpikeInterface to allow for many different systems and sorters to be used.